 2. “Launch Buy Quantity” Might Not Be the Only PO the ASIN Receives

 Another pro is that the initial LBQ is not necessarily the only PO the ASIN will receive in that first 10 week period.
 According to Amazon, if the ASIN receives sales traction before 10 weeks, Amazon systems will forecast/buy into the ASIN as they would normally.

 As one of the first Vendors accepted into this program, a kitchenware retailer (whose name we will omit for confidentiality) was approached by Amazon and invited to participate in the Born to Run program in mid-June 2018.

 “As most people know, it can be hard to launch a product on Amazon – but in this case, the seller was very hopeful about the Born to Run program.
 By participating in the program, they were able to get a “Prime Day” badge for the ASIN – and that’s not something most products would get.
 As you can see in the data below, overall it was a very helpful strategy.”

 – Stuart Dooley, Senior Marketplace Channel Analyst at Tinuiti

 “This brand put in a relatively conservative estimate and sold out within 2 weeks.
 It was actually more successful than they thought.
 This brand also ran 3 additional Born To Run promotions (after the original ASIN mentioned above) and all of those ASINs sold out in less than 2 weeks.”

-CPC Strategy is currently managing Vendors who are enrolled in the new program.
+Tinuiti is currently managing Vendors who are enrolled in the program.
 We will keep you posted as more data & results become available.